 The Advantages Of Using Google Web Fonts

-- Language support – there is a host of different languages supported by the fonts in the library.
+Language support – there are multiple languages supported by the fonts in the library.
 Be sure to check that your chosen font supports all the languages you will need though.

 The Disadvantages Of Using Google Web Fonts